-- 2. Each department shall hold a meeting of faculty and student majors in the department at least once a year to discuss departmental courses, staffing, and other departmental matters. - 3.
-Each division shall schedule at least one meeting a year, with at least one meeting the fall semester for the purpose of discussing with students the process of evaluation and other matters of divisional concern, with the following provisions: - a.
-A member of the Committee on Advancement and Tenure shall be invited to attend the meetings; - b.
-These meetings shall be publicized to the community so that underclass students may attend one or another of the meetings on the basis of their anticipated major. - c.
+- 2. All faculty members on a teaching appointment should hold office hours for at least two hours per week.
+These office hours should be posted in a manner that allows them to be known to all students. - 3.
+Each department shall hold a meeting of faculty and student majors in the department at least once a year to discuss departmental courses, staffing, and other departmental matters. - 4.
+Each division shall schedule at least one meeting a year, with at least one meeting for the purpose of discussing with students matters of divisional concern, with the following provisions: - a.
+These meetings shall be publicized to the community so that underclass students may attend one or another of the meetings on the basis of their anticipated major. - b.
 An agenda of such meetings shall be prepared and publicized in advance by the chair of the division but discussion shall not be limited to this agenda.